JeffreyPanotes/azure-network-protocols/README.md

  </p>
 <br />

- 4.)
-We are going to want to retrieve the private IP address of our Ubuntu VM and then attempt to ping it from within our Windows 10 VM using wireshark.
-To ping the private IP address of the Ubuntu machine open CMD or Powershell on the Windows machine and type: ping 10.0.0.5 or whatever the private IP address is for your Ubuntu machine.
+   We are going to want to retrieve the private IP address of our Ubuntu Virtual Machine and then attempt to ping it from within our Windows 10 Virtual Machine using wireshark.
+To ping the private IP address of the Ubuntu machine open Powershell on the Windows machine and type: ping 10.0.0.5 or your private IP address from the Ubuntu machine.

 <p>
 <img src="https://i.imgur.com/kWg0lBE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>